nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Note, that these are only examples and other types of significant stylings may occur.
 The `class` attributes must be placed in a `<span>` element wrapping the words or phrases in question, or in an already present element where that is applicable.
 Only `class` attributes defined by the Ordering Agency may be used.
 The `style` attribute is not allowed.
 The Suppliers must only apply styling classes when given specific instructions by the Ordering Agency.

+Since the semantic meaning of this content will not be accessible to all readers of the EPUB file by this soloution, there is a need for post-markup editing to ensure full WCAG-compliance.

 ## Specific Requirements for Advanced Content